 feel a quick, sharp pain when the needle electrode is put into a muscle.

 After the test, you may be sore and have a tingling feeling in your muscles

-for 1 to 2 hours.
+for up to 2 days.
 If your pain gets worse or you have swelling, tenderness, or

 pus at any of the needle sites, call your doctor.

 conduction studies, you will be able to feel the electrical pulses.
 The tests make some people anxious.
 Keep in mind